3DCP-TUe/Node-RED-3DSeeP/README.md

 # Node-RED 3DSeeP

-General dashboard and data logger for the 3D concrete printer in the [Structures Laboratory](https://www.tue.nl/en/research/research-labs/structures-laboratory) at [Eindhoven University of Technology](https://www.tue.nl/en/).
+Node-RED 3DSeeP is a dashboard and data logging platform for the modular 3D concrete printing system in the [Structures Laboratory](https://www.tue.nl/en/research/research-labs/structures-laboratory) at [Eindhoven University of Technology](https://www.tue.nl/en/).
+It provides real-time monitoring, visualization, and logging of system parameters, allowing researchers to track, analyze, and optimize the printing process.
+The platform also enables manual control through a user interface and automates certain control logics, such as synchronizing multiple dosing systems.
+Node-RED 3DSeeP primarily relies on the OPC Unified Architecture (OPC UA) framework to communicate with and collect data from the various OPC UA servers distributed across the system.

 ## Installation